-No Overcommitment.
 Look at your schedule.
 Even if a good opportunity presents itself, you have to make sure you have some margins in your life.
 If your schedule is already full, you can only say yes if you are willing to say no to something else.
-Overcommitment simply does’t add up over the long haul.
+Overcommitment simply doesn’t add up over the long haul.

 (This is the hardest idea for me to follow.
 I always feel the need to explain.)

-No Second Guessing.
 Once you make a decision to say no, move on.
 Otherwise, you’ll stress yourself out wondering if you made the right decision or if you missed an opportunity.
-In fact, you might end up being so consumed looking backwards and second guessing your decision that you forget to look forward and miss future opportunities that present themselves.
-Don’t live it backwards…live it forward.
+In fact, you might end up being so consumed looking back and second guessing your decision that you forget to look forward and miss future opportunities that present themselves.
+Don’t live it back…live it forward.

-I hope these simple ideas help you know how to say no and back it up.
-For three more strategies that go a bit deeper, check out the post NO Is Not A 4-Letter Word.
+These simple ideas will help you know how to say no and back it up.
+For three strategies that go a bit deeper, check out the post NO Is Not A 4-Letter Word.
 It focuses on how to: